FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-“Chartered” in the firm name gives clients adequate notice of its corporate form.
-If the corporation
+or “Chartered” in the firm name gives clients adequate notice of its corporate form.
+If the

-operates under a fictitious name, it is sufficient notice if the client is informed at the outset of the
+corporation operates under a fictitious name, it is sufficient notice if the client is informed at the

-retainer that the firm is a professional association.
-It is permissible that a retirement plan for
+outset of the retainer that the firm is a professional association.
+It is permissible that a retirement

 Note: Effective July 1, 1996, Rule 4-8.6 of the Rules Regulating the Florida Bar was amended